scastillo/not-youtube-dl/README.md

 [![Build Status](https://travis-ci.org/ytdl-org/youtube-dl.svg?branch=master)](https://travis-ci.org/ytdl-org/youtube-dl)

-this is not youtube-dl - it does not download videos from youtube.com or other video platforms
+This is not youtube-dl - it does not download videos from youtube.com or other video platforms

+If you are looking for youtube-dl you can find it here: https://youtube-dl.org/ again NOT HERE.

 - [INSTALLATION](#installation)
 - [DESCRIPTION](#description)